 The Bishop of Worcester, in line with national policy, has a MDR scheme in which all licensed clergy and ministers participate every two years.
-The MDR is conducted on behalf of the Bishop by a Reviewer (either the Bishop of Dudley, Bishop Robert Paterson or one of the two Archdeacons).
+The MDR is conducted on behalf of the Bishop by a Reviewer (either the Archdeacon of Dudley or Worcester, the Director of Mission and Ministry or the Dean of Worcester Cathedral).
 In the interim year the minister works with a Review Consultant to review and re-clarify priorities.